 So with the new year comes some new additions to my blogging schedule.
 You will hopefully already have seen my new Monday and Tuesday topics.
 However, I’m pleased to announce a new, monthly addition.
 Yes folks, the first Wednesday of the month I will bestow upon you a Top Ten List of my choosing.
 I bet you can’t hold in your excitement.
 Now Top 5 Wednesday is already a thing on Goodreads but I think this has a much more appealing sounding name.
-I’m always on the look out for opportunities to make things sound more palatable.
+I’m always on the lookout for opportunities to make things sound more palatable.
 If you work with me and ask for a Caesar salad then you’d better say “can I have a Caeser pleaser” or you’ll risk my ignoring you.
 Of course, if I was only doing this based on the sound of the title then it would be Top Two Tuesday but that would be a fucking waste of everyone’s time.
 So here we are.

-After the triumphant New Year’s Day episode of Sherlock I’ve been reading/watching a lot of fans reacting to what they had watched.
+After the triumphant New Year’s Day episode of Sherlock, I’ve been reading/watching a lot of fans reacting to what they had watched.
 There are still the belligerent few who don’t believe that Moriarty is dead or who believe that, just this once, it’s twins.
 Inevitably there are those who want as many people as possible to know how big a fan they are by pointing out all of the in-jokes and references in the episode as if anyone really gives a fuck.
 Most importantly though are the ones who are attempting to place the new episode in their individual ranking system.
 It was at this time that I discovered that my favourite ever episode, The Hounds of Baskerville, is a lot of people’s least favourite.
 Firstly, have they not seen the abysmal The Blind Banker?
 Secondly, are they fucking stupid?
-So I’ve decided, now there’s ten whole episodes to choose from, it’s time to sort this out once and for all.
+So I’ve decided, now there are ten whole episodes to choose from, it’s time to sort this out once and for all.

 Ten: The Blind Banker

 I find this narrative to be the most boring and the least consistent with the character.
 I think Sherlock is too bouncy and excitable when investigating at the offices.
-In terms of the series as a whole this episode sticks out like a sore fucking thumb.
+In terms of the series as a whole, this episode sticks out like a sore fucking thumb.
 It drags, there are no engaging characters and it just feels out of place with the whole modernisation thing.
 Anyone who doesn’t see this as the weakest episode of them all is clearly a better person than I.

 Nine: A Scandal In Belgravia

 A bit of a personal pet peeve but I’ve always hated the way Irene Adler is shoehorned into Sherlock Holmes adaptations.
 It’s normally romantic.
-The Guy Ritchie films did and then Moffat anf Gatiss did it.
-In terms of the books Irene Adler isn’t that important.
+The Guy Ritchie films did and then Moffat and Gatiss did it.
+In terms of the books, Irene Adler isn’t that important.
 She appears in one short story and then is mentioned a handful of times as the woman.
 She stands out as the only woman to have bested Holmes and earned his respect.
 That may be the nearest the sleuth gets to romance but it doesn’t mean we needed to have Adler making doe eyes for 90 minutes.
 This is pure fluff and nothing more.

 Eight: A Study in Pink